mikhalov/puzzles/README.md

 - **Docker**: Used for containerizing the application, ensuring that it runs the same regardless of the environment.
 - **React.js**: Utilized for building the client-side user interface of the application.

-# Algorithm for Automatic Assembly
+## Algorithm for Automatic Assembly
-The **automatic assembly** of puzzle pieces is handled by the ``PuzzleEdgeMatcher`` class.
-Here is a brief explanation of how it works:

 **Edge Matching**: For each edge of a puzzle piece, the algorithm computes a similarity score with all other edges of other pieces.
-It uses template matching (``TM_CCOEFF_NORMED`` (Correlation coefficient) method in OpenCV) to calculate the similarity between edges.
+It uses template matching (TM_CCOEFF_NORMED (**correlation coefficient**) method in OpenCV) to calculate the similarity between edges.

 **Edge Opposites**: The algorithm considers opposite edges while comparing.
 For example, the left edge of one piece is compared with the right edge of another.